Snowbum's 1984 R100RT

 In the below photo, the purchaser's trailer arrived, and was found to need some work.
 We fixed up lights for the trailer, added the metal storage box, and in the photo we have the wheels off in order to install new wheel bearings, and Bearing-Buddies.
 Two days later it was wrapped extensively in plastic film, and it all left.

-It is a more complicated, however:
+It is a more complicated, however, so here is the longer version:

-The bike was at my home at Lake Tahoe, California, for well over a year after it was sold.
+The motorcycle was at my home at Lake Tahoe, California, for well over a year after it was sold.
 Our written agreement was that we'd share the bike, and I'd maintain it when it was here.
 Finally, it was picked up by the new owner, who is a friend of mine, title and registration transferred, insurance transferred (with me still on the policy as a Named Insured).
 The new owner then went touring on it in the USA and Canada, ...and the bike was left by him in North Carolina, where he usually lives.
 He then had business and personal reasons to return to his family home, which is in Australia.
 He expected to be gone for at least a year.
 In 2012 we discussed either having me fly East and pick up the bike and ride it back here; or, for it to be shipped to me.
 Since the costs to fly East, pick it up, and ride it to the West Coast, considering all expenses, was likely higher than shipping it, his decision was that it would be shipped, and back in my hands; which it was, mid-September, 2012.
-I live in snow country, and the street in front of my house eventually gets icy and the ice does not disappear until Spring, so I rode it some when the weather was OK; .... and then did a pre-Winter service, and stored the bike here over the Winter.
-UNfortunately, my intentions of riding the bike lots more did not work out for physical reasons, and also due to Penny's dislike of getting on and off the bike and especially of sitting behind me.
+I live in snow country, and the street in front of my house eventually gets icy and the ice does not disappear until Spring, so I rode it some when the weather was OK; ....and then did a pre-Winter service, and stored the bike here over the Winter.
+Ufortunately, my intentions of riding the bike lots more did not work out for physical reasons, and also due to Penny's dislike of getting on and off the bike and especially of sitting behind me.
 I rode the bike much less than I wanted-to.
 I still feel guilty because the owner paid for the shipping of the bike to me.

 I guess the best way to describe the agreement between us was that he eventually legally owned and had the bike registered to him, but we shared its use and maintenance, were co-insured, and the tools and parts were here at my shop ...up until January 2014.
-He had paid for the bike and tools very much earlier.
+He had paid me for the bike and tools very much earlier.

 It remained a California-licensed vehicle, and the owner wanted to keep my license plate as a sort of honor to me, SNOBUM2 ...so I transferred my license plate rights to him.
 He may have changed to SNDBUM by now, not sure.